AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The example above shows a request for the number of assets owned by user with the IMS ID `exampleId`.
+The example above shows a request for the number of assets owned by user`exampleId`.

 ### Response example details

-The response above shows the user with the Id of `exampleId` to have five total assets.
+The response above shows the numbe of assets owned by user `exampleId`, classified by `componentType`.

 ### Request Parameters